juancmontes13/Mosh/README.md

 # Mosh
-This is a website replicated as a tranining project, so the original website is https://www.moshified.com/.
+This is a website I replicated as a tranining project, so the original website is https://www.moshified.com/.
-I used